Hudson's Bay (department store)

 Hudson's Bay ("the Bay") (Note: La Baie d'Hudson ("la Baie")) (Note: Hudson's Bay was named the Bay from 1965 until 2013, and its online division was named the Bay from 2021 until recombining with the brick-and-mortar division in 2022.
-The Bay name was used online from 2021 until its liquidation in 2025, and the name is still used colloquially when referencing the department store.) was a Canadian department store chain that was the flagship brand of the Hudson's Bay Company (HBC), which is the oldest company in North America, and currently undergoing dissolution.
+The Bay name was used online from 2021 until its liquidation in 2025, and the name is still used colloquially when referencing the department store.) was a Canadian department store chain that was the flagship brand of the Hudson's Bay Company (HBC), the oldest company in North America.
 The first department store opened in Winnipeg, Manitoba.
-The chain mainly served Western Canada at first, however, achieved a national footprint with the acquisition and conversion of the Freimans, Morgan's, Simpsons, and Woodward's department stores in the latter half of the 20th century.
+The chain mainly served Western Canada at first.
+However, it achieved a national footprint with the acquisition and conversion of the Freimans, Morgan's, Simpsons, and Woodward's department stores in the latter half of the 20th century.

 Its headquarters and flagship store were located at the Hudson's Bay Centre in Toronto from 1974 until relocating its headquarters to the Simpson Tower in 1978, and converting the adjacent Simpsons flagship store into the Bay flagship store in 1991.
 Historical buildings including the former Henry Morgan Building in Montreal and the Bay Building in Vancouver were also flagship stores for the Bay.
 The flagship stores in Edmonton, Winnipeg, and the Hudson's Bay Centre store closed in the early 2020s due to the COVID-19 pandemic.

 HBC filed for creditor protection in March 2025, and began liquidating all but six Hudson's Bay stores in Ontario and Quebec.
-The remaining stores, however, began liquidating in April 2025, and all stores were closed by June 1, 2025.
+The remaining stores, however, began liquidating in April 2025 after failing to find a buyer to keep them afloat, and all stores were closed by 1 June 2025.
 Canadian Tire acquired HBC's intellectual property, including Hudson's Bay.